Lanznx/backend-b-blog/lazy-b/README.md

 ### Python API

-You can also use the Python API directly in your own scripts:
+You can also use the Python API directly in your own scripts (works on all platforms):

 ```python
 from lazy_b import LazyB